Using 529 Savings Plans for Private School Tuition

-The 2017 tax reform package expanded 529 plan benefits to include tax-free withdrawals for private, public or religious elementary, middle, and high school tuition.
-The law also allows traditional 529 accounts to be rolled into 529 ABLE accounts without taxes or penalties.
-This page includes all the information available on this and other new benefits of 529 plans as of 2022 and will be updated regularly as additional details become available.
+The 2017 tax reform package expanded 529 plan benefits to include tax-free withdrawals for private, public, or religious elementary, middle, and high school tuition.
+The law also allows account owners to roll traditional 529 accounts into 529 ABLE accounts without taxes or penalties.
+This page includes all the information available on this and other new benefits of 529 plans as of 2023 and will be updated regularly as additional details become available.

 In this article